Helix Pathology provides fast, effective service, delivering 24-hour turnaround or 12-hours for urgent cases.

 In 2008, Helix Pathology was opened specialising in Anatomical Pathology including Surgical Pathology and Cytopathology.
 The objective is to establish and maintain a high quality Anatomical Pathology that is small and personable whilst offering services that are big and comprehensive.
 The aim is to be approachable, competitive and consultative whilst rivalling any large corporate laboratory in the range and quality of the services provided.

-Dr Sarah Swain (MBBS UMelb 1986, FRCPA 1993) is a Senior Anatomical Pathologist and Experienced Specialist Dermatopathologist of more than 25 years experience.
-Dr Swain has worked extensively in Pathology including Victorian Melanoma Service and provided specialist pathology services for Dermatology and Gastroenterology Units at the Alfred Hospital and at Peter Mac.
-Dr Swain further her specialist dermatopathology career at eminent world recognised Ackerman Academy of Dermatopathology with the late Dr A. Bernard Ackerman and Professor Lorenzo Cerrone.
+Dr Sarah Swain (MBBS UMelb 1986, FRCPA 1993) is a Senior Anatomical Pathologist and Specialist Dermatopathology’s of more than 25 years’ experience.
+Dr Swain has worked extensively in Pathology including the Victorian Melanoma Service and provided specialist pathology services for the Dermatology and Gastroenterology Units at the Alfred Hospital and at Peter Mac.
+Dr Swain furthered her specialist dermatopathology career at the eminent world recognised Ackerman Academy of Dermatopathology with the late Dr A. Bernard Ackerman and Professor Lorenzo Cerrone.

-The Australian College of Dermatologists honoured Dr Swain for her contributions by conferring the exclusive Associate Membership of their College on Dr Swain in 2008.
+The Australasian College of Dermatologists honoured Dr Swain for her contributions to teaching pathology and dermatology trainees and colleagues by conferring the exclusive Associate Membership of their College on Dr Swain in 2008.

 In her private life, Dr Swain is passionate about music, sport, literature, history and archaeology.
 Her lifelong interest and involvement in singing and stage performances began on her father, Uncle Norman Swain’s iconic Australian Channel 9 TV show ( The Tarax Show ) when she was 5 years old.
-A life long involvement in singing and performing in musical theatre and Opera ensued.
+A lifelong involvement in singing and performing in musical theatre and Opera ensued.
 Dr Swain has many beloved sporting involvements including tennis, swimming, walking, sailing and rowing.
-Reading books is an especially loved passtime with a focus on classical literature, detective novel, history including military history and archeology.
-Dr Swain also has and interest in contemporary and historical fashion design and fine art.
+Reading books is an especially loved pastime with a focus on classical literature, detective novels, history including military history and archaeology.
+Dr Swain also has an interest in contemporary and historical fashion design and fine art.